 Will followed a similar route – but rather than publishing the letters locally he sent transcripts to the London Gazette who published them in August 1797.
 This suggests that the man and his starving family may have run away – perhaps to catch a boat to the United States.
 Perhaps Brown paid the £20 afterall?

 We do know that Will Brown’s house, family and stacks were never harmed.
-He died a peaceful death in 1812 at Longbenton and became master of Unthank Hall.
+He became master of Unthank Hall and died a peaceful death in 1812 at Longbenton.